- A. Definition

 1. Overall Principle

-All participants in the Rhino Charge, whether an official, a sponsor, a competitor or a spectator, undertake to abide by the same camping and behaviour rules.
+All participants in the Rhino Charge, whether an official, a sponsor, a competitor, or a spectator, undertake to abide by the same camping and behaviour rules.

-2. Camping Area
+3. Camping Area

 A designated camping area will be provided.
 Only camping within this area is permitted.

-3. Rubbish
+4. Rubbish

 a.
 All campers MUST TIDY UP their camp before departing and leave the area perfectly clean.

 d.
-The organisers will hold TEAM LEADERS OF COMPETITORS SPONSORS/ OFFICIALS AND SPECTATORS responsible for the behaviour of their friends, camping providers, assistants and any other persons who have shared their campsite.
+The organisers will hold TEAM LEADERS OF COMPETITORS, SPONSORS, OFFICIALS AND SPECTATORS responsible for the behaviour of their friends, camping providers, assistants and any other persons who have shared their campsite.

 e.
-If in the opinion of the RC Organising Committee the behaviour of the people within a camp is unacceptable or if the campsite is not cleaned and left in a satisfactory state, the RC Organising Committee shall be at liberty to take disciplinary measures against the entrant including, but not limited to, the payment of a penalty of up to KES 100,000/- for each offence and/or disallow the entrant/team leader and his/her camping provider (if any) from participating in or attending future Rhino Charge events.
+If in the opinion of the RC Organising Committee the behaviour of the people within a camp is unacceptable or if the campsite is not cleaned and left in a satisfactory state, the RC Organising Committee shall be at liberty to take disciplinary measures against the entrant including, but not limited to, the payment of a penalty of up to KES 100,000/- for each offence and/or disallowing the entrant/team leader and his/her camping provider (if any) from participating in or attending future Rhino Charge events.

 g.
 Plastic waste, particularly confetti or similar, which is difficult to collect, is not permitted.

-4. Noise
+5. Noise

 Participants are requested to avoid loud noise or music that is inconsiderate to other participants.
 There will be a noise curfew applied as detailed below.
 Music systems and generators must be switched off at these times in consideration of other campers:

-5. Respect of the Local Community
+6. Respect of the Local Community

 The Rhino Charge is held at the invitation of the local community who often have traditional lifestyles that may differ substantially from modern lifestyles.
 Consideration, respect and good manners are essential.